 Tetronics’ plasma technology provides an innovative solution to SPL.
 In a single stage and with only minimal pre-treatment, Tetronics’ plasma technology is able to recover valuable fluorine and energy – utilising its inherent calorific value as part of the process.
 The remaining waste is then converted into an inert, non-hazardous vitrified material for disposal.
 In a sustainable manner, the technology is economically viable at a small enough scale to allow it to be co-located with primary smelting plants.
 In doing so, this avoids the need to transport these unpleasant materials from a wider area and allowing it to take advantage of the low cost electricity.

-Contact Tetronics to find out how we can assist with your Spent Potliner challenge.
+To find out how we can assist you with your hazardous waste challenge, please contact us.

 - Vitrifies SPL into an environmentally stable disposable product

 - Robust technology that is tolerant of a fluorine rich environment

 - Safe, ‘future proof’ treatment of problematic orphan waste material

 - Compact plant that can be readily retrofitted to existing installations